 - Create the proper ergonomic setup for yourself at work.
 Your monitor should be slightly below eye level, and you should have armrests on your chair to help avoid shoulder pain.
 Keep your mouse close by so you don’t have to reach for it, and consider choosing a trackball or other type of mouse that is less likely to cause RSIs.

 - Support your arms when standing.
 If you’re using a standing desk, angle your keyboard down and away from you so that you don’t have to hold your arms at a 90-degree angle all day.
 This angle is fine when you’re sitting if you have armrests, but if you’re holding this position while standing, expect shoulder pain.
-You can also purchase armrests that attach to your desk and extend up to cuff around your arm.
+You can also purchase armrests that attach to your desk and extend up to the cuff around your arm.

 - Take regular breaks and stretch, walk and roll your shoulders.